5 Change Management Strategies for Digital Transformation

 It is all the more pertinent for SMBs that are pursing digital transformation to be conscious of the effects that the introduction of new solutions will have on the company.

 Will the proposed solutions be an overall benefit to the operational capacity of the organization, accounting for staff onboarding and familiarity issues?
-And this leads us to the next point.
+This also leads us to the next point:

 3. Minimize Disruption

-What employees feel is necessary or desirable change may vary from department, level, or performance record.
+What employees feel is necessary or desirable change may vary between departments, levels, or performance records.
 The main indicator?
 How much a change disrupts their daily role.

 As many executives will know, having to change existing processes within an organization can be a headache.
 Mitigating the effects of changes on employees is vital.

 All too often, employee anxiety around change stems from the introduction of new strategies or technologies designed to make management and business operations more efficient.

 For instance, whereas leadership may see the introduction of automation into core business functions as a way to save time and money, employees who were previously tasked with these roles may feel replaced, threatened with obsolescence, or lacking a direction.